 - Why these companies ‘ or this company?
-The criteria for eligible recipients of the proposed tax abatement are very specific.
-No companies are named in the legislation, but in testimony before the DC Council a representative from the Deputy Mayor for Planning and Economic Development testified that they are actively recruiting one company, which was not named.
+The one company, which was not named. for eligible recipients of the proposed tax abatement are very specific.
+No companies are named in the legislation, but in testimony before the DC Council a representative from the Deputy Mayor for Planning and Economic Development testified that they are actively recruiting

 - What does DC get out of this deal?
 The deputy mayor’s office said that these subsidies were important because office vacancy rates are high in the District.
 Yet, despite an increase over the past year, DC’s office vacancy rate is still the second lowest in the nation.
 And DC’s vacancy rate is much lower than our suburban counterparts in Maryland and Virginia indicating that DC is still a more attractive place to be for many companies.